Features of Using Kodu Game Lab in Teaching Programming in Elementary School

 Integrated Didactical Model for the Formation and Development of Mathematical Skills at the Pre-Secondary Stage of the Basic Education

-Abstract.
+Resume.
 Three author’s didactical models are presented, which are applied in the elementary level of the basic educational degree, which can be used by educators for the optimization of the process of forming and developing mathematical skills, which are necessary in the modern society.
 The models are probated with fifth grade students.

 The Multimedia formation of mathematical skills model benefits for the acquisition of new knowledge and skills through multimedia tutorials that provide multivariate presentation and assimilation of information across multiple sensory channels.
 The developed model for compilation of mathematical problems with spread sheets – Generation of problems by Excel is applicable to all stages of education.
 The two models are integrated into a synergistic model– Multimedia learning and generating problems.